schlotg/node-aws-deploy/README.md

         Defaults	requiretty

-    press <i> and insert a ‘#’ before the Defaults: use the down keyboard arrow to find this line:
+    press <i> and insert a ‘#’ before the Defaults:

+    use the down keyboard arrow to find this line:

         Defaults	secure_path = /sbin:/bin:/usr/sbin:/usr/bin

     press and insert the following at the end of this line:

         :/usr/local/bin

     press <esc> and then type :wq!

     type exit and press enter

 Generate a ssh key (use your email address):

     type ssh-keygen -t rsa -C "your_email@mail.com"
     press <enter> for the rest of the questions

 In order for this to work correctly you need to have a valid package.json for your application and include the the following line in your list of dependencies:

     "node-aws-deploy":"git://github.com/schlotg/node-aws-deploy.git"

 Install Git and clone the install script:
-    type:

         sudo yum install git
         sudo git clone https://github.com/schlotg/node-aws-deploy.git
         sudo chmod 777 node-aws-deploy/install_aws
         sudo node-aws-deploy/install_aws

 To launch type

     sudo start <your application name>

 Your application will now run everytime the server is started.